Planit

-A public relations (PR) officer is responsible for building and maintaining good relations between an organisation and their clients or the public.
+A PR and communications officer is responsible for building and maintaining good relations between an organisation and their clients or the public.
 They may work in-house or for a consultancy.
-Other job titles include public affairs, press, communications or media officers.
+Other job titles include public relations officer, public affairs, press or media officers.

 You could be: